The term rental yield is used to determine how much profit you will make through renting out your property.

 Here at One Touch Property we work hard to help you achieve your financial goals.
 Like Patricia, you can also use UK property investment as a way to make extra income so you can do the things you have always wanted to do.

 Capital growth is how much your property will increase in value over time.
 This can be due to many factors such as regeneration in the area, job growth and improved transport links.
-Generally, buy to let investments are more likely to achieve levels of capital growth as opposed to commercial property investments because there are available to a larger pool of potential buyers, and increased demand means an increased price.
+Generally, buy to let investments are more likely to achieve levels of capital growth.
+This is isntead of commercial property investments because there are available to a larger pool of potential buyers, and increased demand means an increased price.
 Investors extract the level by remortgaging and acquiring more property.
 By choosing properties in areas with good capital growth fundamentals, investors would be able potentially acquire another property every five years.
+In general, buy to let is linked to capital growth properties.

 You really need to analyse an area as population growth does not necessarily mean capital growth.
 It needs to be the perfect balance of an attractive property type in an increasingly attractive location, with a sizeable population who are looking to buy and have enough income to be able to do so.